 Whatever changes come up, we do our best to ensure you get an opportunity to engage with the beauty and spirituality of the festivals.
 If it is a priority for you to join a festival when you visit Bhutan, then let us know so we can include this in the itinerary planning and choice of travel dates.

 The big festivals in Paro and Thimphu are often very popular with travellers, and as you head further east you can find increasingly smaller festivals with fewer tourists.
 For some travellers a big festival event is more impressive and memorable, while others prefer festivals in smaller villages where the experience can be very intimate.
 Different travellers seek different experiences, and we seek to recognise what will suit you best.

-Take a look at the most recent list of festival dates by clicking here and downloading a PDF for the 2017 calendar.
+Take a look at the most recent list of Bhutan festival dates 2018 by clicking here and downloading a PDF.